castilloherrera/Underwater_ECA_A9/README.md

 # Start

-Start an empty underwater environment using either
+To run a demosntration with the underwater, you can run a Simulator Underwater scenario, such as

-roslaunch worlds ocean_waves.launch
+**** roslaunch worlds ocean_waves.launch

+and then

+**** roslaunch gazebo_und start_underwater.launch